hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 ranging from smartphones to tablets to laptops to giant desktop monitors.

+## Offline mode for use as a production debugger (medium)

+From a reader comment: "As a teaching tool it is invaluable, not only for teaching python, but for programming in general (what is going on in memory...).
+I've actively used it to debug / trace short pieces of code.
+Any chance of having it offline (and without the limitations of an online tool like the inability to load all modules)?
+That would make a perfect pdb visualization tool."

+You could imagine running a webserver on localhost and using OPT as a graphical frontend for pdb; interesting idea!

 ## Optimize display of object-oriented programs (medium)

 This is a good project for an object-oriented programming enthusiast.